 The “Request” and attached documents must be supplied in as many copies as there are other respondents.
 This is in addition to one for each of the three protential arbitrators and one for the Secretariat (Article 3 (1) of the Rules of Arbitration).
 For example, if there is one respondent and the arbitration agreement provides for three arbitrators, five copies should be sent.

-A hard copy of the “Request” should be sent to any one of the above offices in Paris, Hong Kong and New York (SICANA Inc.).
+A hard copy of the “Request” should be sent to any one of the above offices in Paris, Hong Kong, New York (SICANA Inc.) and Sao Paulo (SCIAB LTDA).
 An electronic version should also be sent to the Secretariat of the Court by email, if possible.

 There is no required or model form that a “Request” must take.
 A Claimant party is free to determine the form of its “Request,” provided that Article 4 of the Rules is respected.
 In practice, “Requests” come in numerous styles and formats.